-Ms. Andronici began her legal career as a Georgetown Law Women, Law and Public Policy Fellow, working as counsel to NARAL Pro-Choice America on state and federal legislative issues related to reproductive rights.
+Ms. Andronici began her legal career as a Georgetown Law Women, Law and Public Policy Fellow, working as counsel to NARAL Pro-Choice America on state and federal legislative issues related to reproductive rights and justice.
 After completing her fellowship, she joined the Maryland Women’s Law Center and entered the courtroom on behalf of individual clients as a victim’s rights attorney.
-She has represented survivors in private practice, as well as while serving as lead counsel at several legal services programs including the Centre County Women's Resource Center and the Maryland Women’s Law Center, and Huntingdon House, in Huntingdon PA.
+She went on to represent countless survivors in private practice, as well as while serving as lead counsel at several legal services programs.

-Prior to obtaining her law degree, Ms. Andronici worked on a wide range of women’s rights, civil rights and social justice issues as a grassroots organizer, project director and communications director for the Feminist Majority Foundation in Los Angeles California and Washington D.C.
+Prior to obtaining her law degree, Ms. Andronici worked on a wide range of women’s rights, civil rights, reproductive justice and social justice issues as a grassroots organizer, project director and communications director for the Feminist Majority Foundation in Los Angeles California and Washington D.C.

-Ms. Andronici has more than two decades of experience in the non-profit, social justice and social service sector and has served as a contributing writer and Advisory Board Member for Ms. Magazine and has served on several national and state non-profit boards, including the National Board of the National Organization for Women (NOW) and has served as a consultant and strategic trainer for many non-profit organizations and programs.
+Ms. Andronici has more than two decades of experience in the non-profit, social justice and social service sector.
+She has served as a contributing writer and Advisory Board Member for Ms. Magazine and has served on several national and state non-profit boards, including the National Board of the National Organization for Women (NOW) and has served as a consultant and strategic trainer for many non-profit organizations and programs.

 Ms. Andronici has earned numerous national awards for her work as an attorney, advocate and leader.
 She earned her J.D. cum laude and Order of the Coif from the University of Pennsylvania Law School, where she was a Sparer Public Interest Fellow.
 She received her B.A. cum laude from Colgate University with honors in political science.